Project-Argonauti/argonauti-alm-vagrant-vm/README.md

 - The script should be run from a directory where it has permissions to create directories and write files, as it may need to clone repositories and create directories.
 - Ensure your SSH keys are set up correctly for accessing private repositories on GitHub.
 - Ensure your SSH client is properly configured (see [ssh_config manual](https://linux.die.net/man/5/ssh_config))
-- When dedicated resources are available
+- When dedicated resources are available, this project will archive.
+- For hyper-v/vagrant integration, see requirements in [vagrant documentation](https://developer.hashicorp.com/vagrant/docs/providers/hyperv)

 ---